 | Vintage Inspired | Engraving, milgrain edges, antique shapes | High |

-Jewelry design publications throughout 2025 also discussed increasing use of 3D modeling software in ring design.
-This technology allows designers to visualize complex rose gold structures before production, improving precision and creativity.
+Designers also increasingly use 3D modeling software to visualize intricate rose gold structures, improving precision and creativity.

 Laws and Policies Affecting Jewelry and Engagement Rings